 PO2.
 Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

 PO7.
-Understand the impact of the professional engineering solutions in societal and environmental
+Understand the impact of the professional engineering solutions in societal and contexts, and demonstrate the knowledge of, and need for sustainable development.